 Understanding how stablecoins work should be easy.
 Most projects have a whitepaper outlining the design, the coins are marketed to the general public, and there is no shortage of online articles surveying various designs.

 Unfortunately, there are a number of pitfalls in systemizing this knowledge.
-Many whitepapers are obfuscated with jargon—terms left undefined and/or used inconsistently across other projects and the financial literature.
+Many whitepapers are obfuscated with jargon—terms left undefined and used inconsistently across other projects and the financial literature.
 In other cases, system components appear to be mislabeled.
 For example, a component that clearly meets the definition of a security or a derivative might instead be labeled a bond or a loan.
-Maybe this is a lack of precision, or maybe it is a play to make an unconventional protocol appear more conventional.
+Maybe this is a lack of precision.
+Maybe it is a play to make an unconventional protocol appear more conventional.
 Or maybe these are unconscious attempts at keeping any regulatory red flags at half mast.
-In any case, here we make an effort to offer direct and simple explanations (see figure 2), with this disclaimer: Projects are classified according to what they assert (e.g., there is no warranty that projects classified as “redeemable” provide actual redemption of the assets that back their coins.
-Rank corresponds to CoinMarketCap.
+In any case, here we make an effort to offer direct and simple explanations.
 In parallel to our work, other academics have produced their own taxonomies.6,9

 How Do Stablecoins Work?

 We started by finding stablecoin projects on CoinDesk, an online news source for cryptocurrencies, using search queries such as “stablecoins,” “stability,” and “price-stable.”
 This resulted in 185 articles up to January 11, 2019.
 (Given its high profile, Facebook’s libra coin, which was released after this date, is included.)
 The 25 projects for which there was sufficient documentation were classified as shown in figure 2.
-This classification is based on what the projects assert they do—we provide no warranty of what they do in reality.
+Projects are classified according to what they assert (e.g., there is no warranty that projects classified as “redeemable” provide actual redemption of the assets that back their coins).
 Projects are sorted according to their rank on CoinMarketCap, which evaluates cryptocurrencies that are actively traded on an exchange service.
 Unlisted projects are ranked ⊥.

 Next, each project was distilled into a core stability mechanism.
 Instead of enumerating the intricate details of how each “brand” of stablecoin works—details that could change tomorrow—we concentrated on the fundamentals.
 Broadly, the projects can be split into two categories: (1) those that try to directly match the stability of a second asset such as the U.S. dollar and could not exist without this underlying asset; and (2) those that propose independent currencies with algorithmic and/or human intervention mechanisms for providing stability.